christytan/OCI-GoldenGate/README.md

 **[Click here to run Lab 14](Goldengate.md)**

-## Lab 15: Install Swingbench workload generator
+## Lab 15: Build 'Always-On' applications on the autonomous database

 **Key Objectives**:

 As a database admin,

-- install and configure a workload generation tool called Swingbench to test online scaling, HA, Application Continuity and other automation features of the Oracle Autonomous database
+- Install and configure a Java OLTP application for High Availability
+- Simulate a planned maintenance event and observe workload

 **[Click here to run Lab 15](Swingbench.md)**